Those of you who are regulars on the blog already know that I like to measure everything, and gas could not be less.

-With an Arduino Pro Mini, of which you can get in AliExpress for less than € 2, duly modified to improve its consumption (removing the power LED, which consumes a lot for this application and eliminating the voltage regulator, since I am going to use with batteries and I hope they last several months), and an RFM12B radio module that I already had, I have built a homemade Jeenode in a couple of hours.
+With an Arduino Pro Mini, one of those that you can get in AliExpress for less than 2€, duly modified to improve its power consumption (removing the power led, which consumes a lot for this application and eliminating the voltage regulator, since I'm going to use it with batteries and I hope they will last several months), and a RFM12B radio module that I already had, I have built a homemade Jeenode in a couple of hours.

-This is the device, once finished:
+This is the finished device:

-Edit 3: I include this graph three years later (February 2021).
+Edito 3: I include this graph three years later (February 2021).

-The battery voltage is still above the 2.92V, so that battery remains for a while.
-How far will it go?
+The battery voltage is still above the 2.92Vand therefore there is still plenty of battery life leftHow far will it go?